leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 4:

 In this tutorial we’ll set up the development bucket.
 Note that the production bucket will be set up in the same way.
 For now, add the bucket name and region and leave the rest of the settings on the default values.
+We’ll modify the settings later, as needed.
+Click on “Create Bucket.”

 ![create-new-bucket-page](/assets/uploads/create-new-bucket-page.png)

-We’ll modify the settings later, as needed.

-Click on “Create Bucket”

 ### Step 5:

 Next, we'll need to set up IAM credentials.
 We never want to use our root access credentials to create our API keys for security reasons.
 To create an IAM user, navigate to Services -> IAM  (you’ll have to scroll).